-Ripple was $0.05 before the weekend of May 5th.
-By Monday, May 8th, it was $0.22.
-That’s a 70% rise over the course of a few days.
+On February 18, Binance Coin was valued at $198.69.
+By Sunday, February 20, it was $343.79.
+That’s a 73% rise over the course of a few days.

-It’s currently sitting at $0.18.
+It’s currently sitting at $561.50.

 The main reason behind the recent rally has been the rising support and adoption of SegWit.
 Litecoin, like Bitcoin, has a block capability that limits the number of transactions per block.

-SegWit limits the number of litecoins on the market.
+Segregated Witness, otherwise known as SegWit, limits the number of litecoins on the market.
 And as with anything, less supply leads to more demand — making prices jump.

 Of course, caution should be used when buying into cryptocurrencies.
 It’s a relatively new market.
-Even Bitcoin, which is currently the most solid cryptocurrency, has had severe ups and downs (in January, it fell nearly 30%).
+Even Bitcoin, which is currently the most solid cryptocurrency, has had severe ups and downs (in April, it fell nearly 23%).
 This volatility should be considered before making a purchase.

 Because everything’s online, there’s also the issue of hacking.
 While no one has been able to hack blockchain yet, this doesn’t mean that it can’t be done.
-And while the lack of control by central banking systems is one reason why people buy into cryptocurrency, it also means that it’s not regulated or insured.
+And while the lack of control by central banking systems is one reason people buy into cryptocurrency, it also means it’s not regulated or insured.

-This being said, we know that some of you still want to invest.
+That being said, we know that some of you still want to invest.
 You can buy Bitcoin, Ethereum, and Litecoin on Coinbase.
 It’s simple and easy to attach your credit card or bank account to your Coinbase account.
 From there, you can start buying and selling.